 Blog/Comparison

-Incredible is a free health intelligence app for iPhone and Apple Watch that combines readiness scoring, strength training, and vitals tracking.
-Oura is a smart ring (Ring 4 starts at $349 + $5.99/month subscription) focused on sleep, recovery, and daily readiness.
-Both answer the same question every morning: are you ready to train?
-They just use very different hardware to get there.
+Incredible is a free training app for iPhone and Apple Watch that combines daily training context, strength logging, Fitness, and displayed vitals.
+Oura is a smart ring (Ring 4 starts at $349 + $5.99/month subscription) focused on sleep and recovery.
+Both provide daily context, but they use very different hardware and product models.

 At a Glance